-In the Baltimore area, there was more than 25 fatal car crashes in 2014, out of which 17 of those involved pedestrians, according to city-data.com.
+In the Baltimore area, there were more than 25 fatal car crashes in 2014, out of which 17 of those involved pedestrians, according to city-data.com.

-The fatalities caused by these accidents count over 40 dead, and the days in which most of these accidents happen seem to be Saturday.
-While this data is a bit older, the same patterns seem to contribute when it comes to recent-days car crashes: distracted driving, substance abuse, and speeding.
+The fatalities caused by these accidents count over 40 dead, and the days in which most of these accidents happen seem to be Saturdays.
+While this data is a bit older, the same patterns seem to contribute when it comes to recent car crashes: distracted driving, substance abuse, and speeding.